-I am constantly developing my science outreach and communication skills by writing and editing articles and interactive quizzes, producing and hosting the Knowing Neurons podcast, working as a graduate teaching assistant for undergraduate science courses, and conducting educational outreach for middle- and high-school students.
+I am constantly developing my science outreach and communication skills by writing and editing articles, producing and hosting the Knowing Neurons podcast, working as a graduate teaching assistant for undergraduate science courses, and conducting educational outreach for middle- and high-school students.

 Science Education & Outreach

 Produce and host a podcast, write and edit science articles, and create interactive quizzes for this neuroscience educational outreach website.